 The Eleven plus is a test given to pupils in their final year of primary school which in Ireland is Y7 and in England is in Y6.
 The test is used primarily to determine whether or not the pupil is suited to the academic demands of education in a grammar school.
 In simple terms, it is how schools decide whether to offer a given student a place.

 Since the 1970s, large parts of the UK have chosen not to use the 11+ test and have instead favoured the comprehensive, non-selective, system.
 However, a notable number of Local Authorities, independent schools, foundation schools and private schools do still require pupils to take the eleven plus selection exam and arrange admissions based on their results.
 This is usually taken at age 11 although this can vary.
-Most of these Local authorities and schools use 11+ papers prepared by NFER.
-The 11+ exam is used the most extensively in Bucks, Essex, and Kent.
+Most Local authorities and schools use 11+ papers prepared by NFER.
+The 11+ exam is used by a number of schools in Bristol and it’s a good idea to get a head start on preparing for the test and being clear on what to expect.

 Types of questions;